 The evaluation process for the application of standards consists of seven components: (1) a survey of relevant groups to assess the adequacy of all components of each standard; (2) an evaluation of the NAVLE scores to verify adequacy and relevance through student outcome; (3) a survey of the college site visit participants to ensure the consistency in application of the standards; (4) the annual review by the COE Academic Affairs Committee evaluating four standards, and when necessary, changing or eliminating standards (process described in Section 17.3); (5) encouraging COE members to read current literature in veterinary practice; (6) database retrieval for application of the standards; and (7) the provision of training all COE members annually and for site team members to ensure consistent understanding and application of the standards.

-To ensure confidentiality in survey results and the NAVLE scores in relation to colleges, the AVMA Statistical Research Group (SRG) within the AVMA Communications Division distributes, collects, and analyzes materials from all participants or organizations.
+To ensure confidentiality in survey results and the NAVLE scores in relation to colleges, the AVMA Statistical Research Group (SRG) within the AVMA Marketing and Communications Division distributes, collects, and analyzes materials from all participants or organizations.

 When changes in standards are proposed by the Council, comment is welcomed from the profession and the public.
 Input from deans of colleges is collected by direct mailings and input from the profession and public is collected through the AVMA website.
 Proposed changes are listed on the AVMA website in the public sector and a time limit for comment is indicated.
 The Council considers all comments before finalizing proposed changes in the standards.
 Changes reported to the AVMA Board of Directors reflect the input from all groups of interest.

 17.6.
 Ongoing Review of Standards